What is Colombia known for?

 17# Beautiful Colombian Emeralds

-Colombian rough emeralds are considered the purest due to their warmer and intense green color, a characteristic only present in these Colombian gems.
-The country produces two-thirds of the emeralds in the world.
+Colombian rough emeralds are considered the purest due to their warmer and more intense green color, a characteristic only present in these Colombian gems.
+The country produces two-thirds of the world’s emeralds.

 You can buy certified emeralds in Bogotá and Cartagena.
-Avoid buying them from people in the streets, even if the price appears to be attractive and the salesperson’s pitch sounds convincing.
+However, avoid buying them from people on the street, even if the price appears to be attractive and the salesperson’s pitch sounds convincing.

 You can find jewelry with emeralds cast in it or buy the gem alone.
 Prices of the sole gems range from 110,000 COP to 36 million COP (30 to 10,000 dollars).